-3. U. T. Arlington: Recommendation to Accept Gift to Establish the Petroleum Accountants Society of Fort Worth Endowed Scholarship.--

-The Office of the Chancellor concurs with President Nedderman's recommendation to accept a \$10,000 gift from the Petroleum Accountants Society of Fort Worth, Fort Worth, Texas, to establish the Petroleum Accountants Society of Fort Worth Endowed Scholarship at U. T. Arlington.
+3. U. T. Arlington: Acceptance of Gift from Petroleum Accountants Society of Fort Worth, Fort Worth, Texas, and Establishment of the Petroleum Accountants Society of Fort Worth Endowed Scholarship.--Upon recommendation of the Land and Investment Committee, the Board accepted a \$10,000 gift from the Petroleum Accountants Society of Fort Worth, Fort Worth, Texas, and established the Petroleum Accountants Society of Fort Worth Endowed Scholarship at The University of Texas at Arlington.